Death Lineup: Aftermath

 After the 2018–19 season, the free agent Durant announced that he would sign with the Brooklyn Nets, while Thompson agreed to re-sign with Golden State.
 Eyeing a replacement for Thompson while he recovered from his injury, the Warriors traded Iguodala to the Memphis Grizzlies in order to free salary cap space to acquire All-Star guard D'Angelo Russell in a sign-and-trade package with Brooklyn for Durant.
 After Durant's and Iguodala's departures, Warriors CEO Joe Lacob announced his intention to eventually retire their numbers.

 In 2019–20, the Warriors moved into their new arena, Chase Center, which includes a hallway featuring drawings of each member of the Hamptons Five.
 Golden State finished with a league-worst 15–50 record.
 Thompson missed the entire season rehabbing his injury, and Curry was limited to five games all season after breaking his left hand in October.
 The Warriors' season ended prematurely due to the COVID-19 pandemic.

-Iguodala returned to the Warriors in 2021–22, and Thompson made his return in January 2022 after being out for 941 days.
-The Warriors won the 2022 NBA Finals over the Celtics for Golden States' fourth title in eight years.
-Curry was awarded his first Finals MVP.